lucasolivo/Pokedex/README.md

 Changed the library used to search for input in repl.go to support up and down arrows for previous commands.

 Update 7/24: Added a CurHP value to the Pokemon struct, along with printing out HP in a "Cur/Max" format with the stats command
+Added basic fighting logic for wild Pokemon encounters, but is yet to be finished.